Surface Neo price

 There’s also a magnetic keyboard which can be positioned in various ways, either on top of one screen so part of it is used, say, for a touchpad, or it can be removed entirely and used separately on the desk.
 If you put the keyboard at the bottom, you also get the ‘wonder bar’ which is a little like the touchscreen above the keyboard on a MacBook Pro.

-Like the new Surface Pro X, you can use it with the slim Surface Pen which attaches magnetically to the back of the Neo and charges in that position.
+Like both generations of Surface Pro X, you can use it with the slim Surface Pen which attaches magnetically to the back of the Neo and charges in that position.

-The 360° hinges use a system of over 60 "micro gears" which create the "perfect amount of torque so it feels good when opening and closing".
+The 360° hinges use a system of over 60 "micro gears", which Microsoft says create the "perfect amount of torque so it feels good when opening and closing".

-It runs a new version of Windows called Windows 10X, built for dual-screen devices.
+It runs a new version of Windows called Windows 10X, built for dual-screen devices (but coming to single screens first).
 The idea is to increase productivity by having two screens which can run different apps – it’s not simply a large screen which can fold in half.
 You can also drag apps between screens, or maximise them so a single app fills both screens.

 Another use for the second screen is to open web links from emails on the other screen.
 The apps will also auto-rotate if you turn the device from landscape to portrait mode.

 Naturally, you can also use one screen to watch a video and the other to browse the web or check emails.

 The Neo is powered by an Intel Lakefield processor, which is a ‘hybrid’ CPU and has an 11th-gen graphics engine designed specifically for dual-screen devices.
 It’s also designed to be very thin so it can fit in such a slim device.
 There will also be an LTE modem, but considering the timing of its initial launch, this will probably be 4G and not 5G.